ib-ruby/ib-trading-system/README.md

 238, 238, 234, 234, 234, 234, 234]
 >
 ```
-The data are stored in a array of structs, witch acts as intelligent hash by default, but is easily
+The data are stored in an array of structs, acting as intelligent hash by default.
-customized. `@raw_data` is a common Array.
+`@raw_data` is a common Array.
 For further analysis, ruby offers [numo-narray](https://github.com/ruby-numo/numo-narray) and for complex tasks, a delegation to R.

 #CONTRIBUTING